daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

 with no reference upload.
 Generating images in the story chat makes the linework fade page to page.
 If an image chat gets too long, start a fresh one and upload a finished page first.
-The kit stops at the images - assemble them into a print-ready PDF elsewhere (that is also where page numbers go). **Nothing is saved** - a visible warning tells the customer to keep the ChatGPT story reply and the prompt `.txt` files; recovery is re-pasting the story into Step 2.
+The kit stops at the images - assemble them into a print-ready PDF elsewhere (that is also where page numbers go). **Nothing is saved to disk** - a visible warning tells the customer to keep the ChatGPT story reply and the prompt `.txt` files; recovery is re-pasting the story into Step 2.

+Within a session, every built output (story prompt, page prompts, cover prompts, listing prompt) is stashed in `st.session_state` via `_stash` / `_recall`, keyed by the inputs that produced it.
+Streamlit reruns the whole script on any click - including the download buttons - so before this, clicking Download wiped the prompts off screen (a repeated trial
+complaint: "the tool disappeared").
+Now the output stays visible until an input actually changes, then clears itself cleanly.
+A full browser refresh still clears everything (that is the "nothing is saved to disk" case).

 ## Tiers (funnel) & passwords